ParkerKai/ParkerKai.github.io/_projects/2_ShorelineChange.md

     </div>
 </div>
 <div class="caption">
-    Map of measured profile change.
+    Map of Cosmos-Coast modelled changes to the shoreline for Cape Lookout National Seashore.
 </div>

-I also am part of a project that uses longshore transport equations to look at how wave forcing effects beaches around stabalized inlets.
-This work helps for sediment management, especially nearshore placement of dredge spoils as a win-win solution for coastal erosion.
+I also am part of a project (lead by <a href="https://www.usgs.gov/staff-profiles/andrew-stevens"> Andrew Stevens </a> that uses longshore transport modelling to examine at how wave forcing effects beaches around stabalized inlets.

 <div class="row justify-content-sm-center">
     <div class="col-sm-7 mt-3 mt-md-0">